Is every student guaranteed on campus accommodation in their first year?

 Is the accommodation sociable?
 Is it easy to make friends?

-Yes, in all of our accommodation there is a communal living area and cooking space.
+Yes, in all of our accommodation there is a communal living area and kitchen.

 Is accommodation first come-first serve?